This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 WHAT YOU NEED TO KNOW:

-An electrophysiology study (EPS) is a test to show the electrical activity in your heart.
+An electrophysiology study (EPS) is a test of the electrical activity in your heart.
 Your heart's electrical system controls your heartbeat.
 A problem with your heart's electrical system may lead to abnormal heartbeats.
 EPS helps healthcare providers find the area in your heart causing abnormal heartbeats.